 Summit Lake Trail is a 4.7 mile loop trail located near Soda Springs, California that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and camping and is accessible from March until November.
+The trail is primarily used for hiking and camping and is best used from March until November.
 Dogs are also able to use this trail.

 Directions from Truckee: Travel west on Hwy. #80 and take the Castle Peak/Boreal Ridge Road exit, which is immediately west of the highway's Donner Summit Roadside Rest Area.
 On the south side of the highway there is a sign reading: Tahoe National Forest Trailhead Donner Summit Pacific Crest Trail.
 Follow the directions on the sign turning east for 0.4 miles to the trailhead.